 Once signed in, click on your Apple ID information at the top of the page, then click on iCloud.
 Toggle on everything you want to transfer to your new iPhone (Photos, Contacts and so on).
 Leave your iPhone connected to Wi-Fi and your data should start syncing with iCloud, although there's no progress bar to see how much has been synced.

 Once you've synced your old iPhone with iCloud, it's time to transfer all your data to your new iPhone.
-Just like with the old iPhone, head to Settings and make sure you're logged in with the same Apple ID/iCloud account as your old iPhone, then open the iCloud settings and toggle on everything you want to download.
+Head to Settings and make sure you're logged in with the same Apple account as your old iPhone, then open the iCloud settings and toggle on everything you want to download.

 After a few minutes, you should find your old data appearing in relevant apps, such as Photos and Contacts.

-Although the above step will successfully transfer data including images, videos and contacts, it won't transfer everything - if you want to access and download your purchased apps, you can head to the App Store, tap the Updates tab and find the Purchased page.
+Although the above step will successfully transfer data including images, videos and contacts, it won't transfer everything.
+If you want to access and download your purchased apps, head to the App Store, tap the Updates tab and find the Purchased page.
 This will bring up a list of every app you've downloaded, both paid and free, available to download to your iPhone.

 It's worth noting that if you want access to your old preferences (Wi-Fi logins, Settings and so on), third-party app data (game saves), health/exercise data or text messages, you'll have to erase your new iPhone and set it up again, this time selecting a backup of your previous iPhone to restore from.

 And that's it!
 Your new iPhone should now be indistinguishable from the old one... except for all the hardware upgrades, of course.
-Related advice can be found in How to transfer contacts from iPhone to iPhone and How to transfer text messages to a new iPhone.
+Next time you choose to buy a new handset, remember to check our guide to the best iPhone deals.